Air fryer potatoes are crispy on the outside and soft on the inside. They’re made with less oil and less time.

-Air fryer potatoes are one of the easiest side dishes you can make for your dinner.
-Just chop them up, toss with dried herbs and olive oil, then air fry… they’ll come out crunchy and sooo delicious.
+Air frying potatoes is one of the easiest side dishes you can make for your dinner.
+Just chop them up, toss them with dried herbs and olive oil, then air fry… they’ll come out crunchy and sooo delicious.

-POTATOES – I used small red potatoes, but any kind of potato or sweet potato will work.
+- POTATOES – I used baby potatoes, but any kind of potato will work including russet potatoes, red potatoes, Yukon gold potatoes, yellow potatoes, or sweet potatoes.
 I recommend chopping into bite-size pieces for more even cooking.

-OLIVE OIL – I used olive oil for this recipe, but you could also use coconut oil, avocado oil or any cooking oil you have already at home.
+- OLIVE OIL – I used olive oil for this recipe, but you could also use canola oil or avocado oil.

 How To Make Air Fryer Potatoes